What to do if you have a complaint

 What do to if we cannot resolve your complaint

 We will deal with your complaint in accordance with our Complaints Policy.
 Usually this will involve our investigating your complaint and our issuing you with our findings in the form of a complaint determination letter.
 This will contain the results of our investigation and explain what further steps you can take.
 If we do not do this, or if we do but not to your satisfaction, then subject to scheme rules, you may approach the Legal Ombudsman within 6 months of receiving our complaint determination letter or if we fail to respond to you, within 8 weeks of our receipt of your complaint.
+Click here for details of our Complaints Policy, which includes details as to how and when you can complain to the Legal Ombudsman.

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you are eligible to make use of its services, that you have tried to resolve your complaint with us first and that it is able to make a determination on the matter about which you are complaining.